 On Windows, the GELF input is installed into Seq as a Seq App

 In Settings > Apps, choose Install from NuGet.
 The app package id is Seq.Input.Gelf.

 From the apps screen, choose Add Instance and give the new GELF input a name.

-The default settings will cause the GELF input to listen on localhost port 12201.
-Choose a different port if required.
+The default settings will cause the GELF input to listen on localhost UDP port 12201.
+Choose a different port and protocol if required.

 Select Save Changes to start the input.

 Ensure UDP port 12201 (or the selected port and protocol, if you specified a different one), is allowed through Windows Firewall.

 4. Log some events!

 That's all there is to it.
 Events ingested through the input will appear in the Events stream.
 If the input doesn't work, check for diagnostic events raised by the input app (there is some status information shown under the app instance name).

 Events ingested into Seq via the GELF Input app will be shown in the Ingestion view.